r0x0r/lycheeupload/README.md

 Installing dependencies on OSX is a bit trickier.

 First you have to have Command Line Tools for Xcode installed.
-Go to [Downloads for Apple developers](http://developer.apple.com/downloads/index.action).
-Download and install Command Line Tools for Xcode.
+Go to [Downloads for Apple developers](http://developer.apple.com/downloads/index.action), download and install Command Line Tools for Xcode.

 Install *pip* if you do not have it already